opencoweb/coweb/docs/python/extensions.rst

       :param coweb.session.Session session: Session instance in which the bot is launching
       :param str serviceName: Name of the service
-      :return: Dictionary of name/value pairs to pass to :class:`coweb.bot.Delegate` constructor
+      :return: Dictionary of name/value pairs to pass to :class:`coweb.bot.BotDelegate` constructor
       :rtype: dict
       :raise: Exception to prevent bot launch